Eva Longoria Is Passionate About Politics, But Draws The Line At Ever Running For Office

 — Stacey Cole (@SC83Inquisitr) January 8, 2017

-Apart from modeling and acting, Eva Longoria has ventured into production, and has produced television shows Telenovela and Devious Maids.
+Apart from modeling and acting, Eva Longoria has ventured into production and has produced television shows Telenovela and Devious Maids.

 Knowing that her private life is always under media scrutiny, Longoria has limited her online socializing activities using the Snapchat app.
-She’s very hesitant to discuss her private life and, more importantly, her husband, who’s a very private person.
+She’s very hesitant to discuss her private life and more importantly, her husband, who’s a very private person.
 However, according to E!, the actress uses social media extensively to promote her humanitarian causes.

 “Social media can be overwhelming.
 I have a very private husband, so I don’t really post with him, and of course I don’t post the kids for security reasons.
 But I share a lot, and I use it for charity and my clothing line.”